Almo7aya/openingh.nvim/README.md

   - Opens the project's git repository page in GitHub.

 - `:OpenInGHFile`
   - Opens the current file page in GitHub.
+This command supports ranges.

 ## Usage